itisahmedh/portfolio-project-2/README.md

 ## Further Testing

-- Tested using chrome inspect tools
+- Tested using chrome inspect tools.
-- Tested on a desktop browser and mobile phone
+- Tested on a desktop browser and mobile phone.
+- Tested JavaScript using the console in chrome.

 ## Unresolved bugs